iac-oslo/azure-firewall-labs/docs/index.md

 - What are the common use cases for Azure Firewall
 - How to deploy and configure Azure Firewall with hub-and-spoke architecture
 - How Azure Firewall policies are structured
-- How to create and manage Network rules
+- How to create and manage Network and Application rules
-- How to create and manage Application rules
+- What is SNAT port exhaustion and how to mitigate it
 - How to monitor Azure Firewall with logs and metrics

 and much more...